|

 archaeology and architecture compiled by archaeological organisations across

-Library of Wales is the central repository of information on Wales
+- The National Library of Wales is the central repository of information on Wales

 - The Powys